domingohui/100-days-of-code/log.md

 ##Day 13: January 23, 2017

 Set up webpack today!
 Took a bit long because I was reading the doc.
 But it was fun!

+##Day 14: January 25, 2017

+**Today's Progress**: Webpack with React and Babel is finally up and running.
+It took me a while to get the hang of it.
+I can see how useful this is in a large scale project.
+There should be a webpack setup somewhere out there!

+**What's next**: As part of learning about backend, I thought about ways to fectch data from server to the client.
+It seems like two round-trips (fetch data after loading initial page) aren't that bad most of the time.
+I will implement that.